rolando-cadiz/ICS-313-Actors-Implementation/README.md

 # Message.java

 Contains the structure of a message sent between actors.
- - A message is constructed with string ID paired with either:
+ - A message is constructed with a string ID paired with either:
-   - An integer value
+   - An integer value.
-   - A string value
+   - A string value.
-   - An Object along with a reference to another actor
+   - An Object along with a reference to another actor in which the message itself will be sent to.

+### Fields

+    private final String ID;
+    private final Integer intValue;
+    private final String strValue;
+    private final ActorReference to;

+### Functions

+    public String getID() {
+        return ID;
+    }
+    public Integer getIntValue() {
+        return intValue;
+    }
+    public String getStrValue() {
+        return strValue;
+    }
+    public ActorReference getTo() {
+        return to;
+    }

+# ActoreReference.java (interface)
+A simple file that contains a single method.
+This allows actors to send messages to each other regardless of subtype

+### Functions

+ public interface ActorReference {
+    void tell(Message message);
+}